-- Read pages 20-22 in the CCS booklet Exercises after Breast Surgery: A guide for women. - Chapter 33 in the book The Intelligent Patient Guide to Breast Cancer this book can be purchased on line or borrowed from the BCCA or public libraries. - Attend a free information session about Lymphedema: Learn more about signs & symptoms, risk factors, prevention and treatment available.
-Class held the last Tuesday of each month 3:30- 4:30 PM at - Inspire Health, Suite 212- 2187 Oak Bay Ave.
-Please call 250- 595-7125 to register for the class.
+- Read pages 20-22 in the CCS booklet Exercises after Breast Surgery: A guide for women. - Chapter 33 in the book The Intelligent Patient Guide to Breast Cancer this book can be purchased on line or borrowed from the BCCA or public libraries. - Attend a free information session about Lymphedema: Learn more about signs & symptoms, risk factors, prevention and treatment available. - Inspire Health, Suite 212- 2187 Oak Bay Ave.
+Please call 250- 595-7125 to register for the class, and to check current schedules.

-If you experience changes in your affected arm or hand once recovered from surgery, during cancer treatments, or following these treatments: Please call the Breast Health Centre (250-727-4467) to speak with a nurse to discuss symptoms and treatment options available.
+If you experience changes in your affected arm or hand once recovered from surgery, during cancer treatments, or following these treatments: Please call the Breast Health Nurse (250-727-4467) to discuss symptoms and treatment options available.